March 16, 2016

 Small or large cysts may be present in the cerebral cortex of the brain.
 Laboratory tests may reveal high levels of acidic waste products in the blood (lactic acidosis) as well as elevated levels of pyruvate and alanine.
 Blood sugar (glucose) may be slightly lower than normal.
 The enzyme pyruvate carboxylase may be absent from the liver and an inhibitor of thiamine triphosphate (TTP) production may be present in the blood and urine of affected individuals.
 Some children with Leigh syndrome may have detectable deficiencies of the enzymes pyruvate dehydrogenase complex or cytochrome C oxidase.

-There are no proven therapies for Leigh Syndrome of any type and that treatment recommendations are based primarily on open label studies, case reports and personal observations.
+There are no proven therapies for Leigh Syndrome of any type.
+Treatment recommendations are based primarily on open label studies, case reports, and personal observations.
 The treatment of Leigh syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
-Pediatricians, cardiologists, neurologists, specialists who assess and treat hearing problems (audiologists), eye specialists, and other health care professionals may need to systematically and comprehensively plan an effective child's treatment.
+Pediatricians, cardiologists, neurologists, specialists who assess and treat hearing problems (audiologists), eye specialists, and other health care professionals may need to systematically and comprehensively plan an effective child’s treatment.